There are 8 active military bases in the state of Tennessee.

 Location: Tullahoma, TN

-Overall Mission: The base was originally an active airfield for the U.S. Air Force, but that was stopped in 2009.
+Overall Mission: The base was considered an active airfield for the U.S. Air Force, but flights stopped operating in 2009.
+Recently, however, in May 2023, the Army began using the airfield for helicopter landings in support of activities at Fort Campbell as well as the Tennessee National Guard.

-The base now serves mainly as testing facility for aerodynamics and space environment chambers.
+The base primarily serves as a testing facility for aerodynamics and space environment chambers.

 Units Stationed: